cc4i/boutique-on-cloudrun/README.md

 1. Take out enssential content from YAML to create serving service.
 2. Configure parameters for each individual services.
 3. Configure service to service call with proper authentication.
-4. Expose the public service.
+4. Expose the public service through GLB.

 ## How to deploy in a region